uc-cdis/cloud-automation/README.md

 ```

 * Create a new `admin-vm` in the CSOC.
 An administrator logs into an account's admin-vm to interact with the account's AWS API and kubernetes clusters:
-    - connect to the CSOC VPN (requires multifactor authentication)
+    - connect to the CSOC VPN (requires multi-factor authentication)
     - ssh to the adminvm
 Contact CDIS ops team to request access to the CSOC VPN, and to add your ssh public key to the
 appropriate adminvm.